chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 We will now turn to Approach 1.
 Let's say that our goal was a bit more modest, and merely wanted to memorize a bunch of $n$ training data points with $d$ input features.
 Recall that we already showed that $O(\frac{n}{d})$ neurons are sufficient to memorize these points using a "peeling"-style proof.

-Rephrasing: for depth-2 networks with $m$ hidden neurons, the memorization capacity is of the order of $d\cdot m$.
+Paraphrasing this fact: for depth-2 networks with $m$ hidden neurons, the memorization capacity is of the order of $d\cdot m$.
 This is roughly the same as the number of parameters in the network, so parameter counting intuitively tells us that we cannot do much better.
 What does depth $>2$ give us really?

 Several recent (very nice) papers have addressed this question.
 Let us start with the following result by Yun et al.[^yun].